taylorjwright/taylorjwright.github.io/index.md

 layout: page
 title: About
 sidebar_link: true
+sidebar_sort_order: 1
 ---
 I am a PhD candidate with the economics department at the University of Ottawa.
 I am an applied microeconomist and my research interests broadly fall under political economy, and law and economics.

-I like dogs, coffee, Dungeons & Dragons, and grumbling about the Toronto Maple Leafs.
+I like coffee, Dungeons & Dragons, and grumbling about the Toronto Maple Leafs.